-But I had many relapses before potty training was done, and when my second son, Wolf, was born in 2013, I didn’t even attempt cloth diapers.
+But I had many relapses before potty training was done, and when my second son was born in 2013, I didn’t even attempt cloth diapers.
 My excuse: a busy business and two children.
-Valid?
-Not really, but at least I used diapers I felt better about (see “The Best Stuff,” below).
+At least this time I used diapers I felt better about (see “The Best Stuff,” below).

 In 2019, nearly a decade after I first published this guide, I hired Dr. Michael Hopkins, PhD, to revisit the guide and update it with some new brands you’ve been asking about.
-(Dr. Hopkins also helped with this amazing prenatal vitamin guide.)
+And now in 2023, we’ve given it another update to add even more brands of Earth-friendly disposable diapers (plus a bunch of Sneaky brands!).

 For each brand, Michael calculated affordability, studied reviews on diaper performance, and double-checked to make sure that all ingredients and materials lists were accurate from the first version of this guide (in the case of Honest Diapers, for instance, the ingredients changed in 2018).

-Michael’s final (and the most time-consuming!) step was contacting diaper manufacturers to find out about phthalates, fragrance, chlorine, latex, and the exact materials in the top-sheet and back-sheet of each diaper.
+Dr. Hopkins’ final (and the most time-consuming!) step was contacting diaper manufacturers to investigate their use of about phthalates, fragrance, chlorine, latex, and the exact materials in the top-sheet and back-sheet of each diaper.

 I asked him to find out if the diapers use bamboo or plastic (and in what ratios), if they use traditional SAP or plant-based fluff, what their adhesives are made of, and what percentage of so-called compostable or biodegradable diapers actually biodegrade.